 Email firstname.lastname@example.org if you have any queries.

-iRecord – To record bees (and other wildlife) on a more ad hoc basis, go to the BBCT iRecord page, which is displayed below.
+To record bees (and other wildlife) on a more ad hoc basis, go to the iRecord page.
 If possible include a photo of the bumblebee that you have seen to allow the iRecord experts to verify your sighting.

 Alternatively, if you have a photo but are unable to identify the bumblebee species, you can try uploading the picture to iSpot or the UK Bees, Wasps and Ants Facebook page where experts will help with your ID.

-For tips on taking identifiable photographs of bumblebees, click here.
+Take a look at our tips on taking identifiable photographs of bumblebees.